 In Brief: Located right off the famed Magnificent Mile shopping district in River North, this third version of Conrad Chicago is 20 levels high.
 It's a lot more luxurious than its predecessors, boasting a number of high-tech amenities such as a virtual concierge and "smart" guest rooms.
-Celebrity chef Richard Sandoval is behind the three restaurants: Baptiste & Bottle, Il Tavolino and Noyane (slated to open summer 2017).
+Celebrity chef Richard Sandoval is behind the two restaurants: Baptiste & Bottle and Noyane—Japanese Rooftop and Lounge.

 Room Rates: $226-$436 per night

 Hotel Size: 287 guest rooms, including 12 suites; and 10,000 square feet of flexible meeting and event space

 About Conrad Chicago: Certain to join the ranks of Chicago's most revered luxurious hotel properties, Conrad Chicago is a natural fit in a neighborhood famous for high-end dining, shopping and more.
 It's only steps away from the famed Mag Mile shopping district and it boasts three restaurants soon to be on food enthusiasts' hot lists.

 Baptiste & Bottle offers new American cuisine enhanced by a bourbon-centric spirits menu and Noyane, located on the rooftop, features modern Japanese food and drinks.

 As far as accommodations, Conrad Chicago goes all out in modern design.
 That's due to the collaborative efforts of hotelier Laurence Geller, international design firm Pierre-Yves Rochon and hospitality design firm Puccini Group.
 Some of the opulent design elements include rich leather wall accents, black granite entryways, and floor-to-ceiling windows that reveal a spectacular city backdrop.
 "Smart" room highlights range from keyless guest room entry to special lighting.